 Finally, it’s worth thinking about the language used on your submission button.
-Research published by Hubspot shows that asking people to ‘submit’ information has a negative impact on your conversion rates (shaving off approx 3% of conversions) while more imaginative options like
+Research published by Hubspot shows that asking people to ‘submit’ information has a negative impact on your conversion rates (shaving off approx 3% of conversions).Meanwhile more imaginative options like:

 - Click here

 All perform considerably better in controlled experiments (source: HubSpot).

 Explaining the "why" of microcopy is probably best left for a dedicated deep-dive on the subject.
 But if you're not really convinced that changing a word can lift your conversion rate, it's worth considering your target audiance.